Switching to Distributel

 What is your channel lineup?

-- There is an Ontario lineup and a Quebec lineup.
+- There are Ontario channel lineups and Quebec channel lineups.
+We offer Starter, Premier and Ultimate channel packages, plus theme packs and individual channel add-ons.
 Some channels may not be available in all areas.
 You will find links to the channel lists here (Ontario-Quebec)

 What equipment is required, is it Wi-Fi and how much does it cost?

-- Distributel currently uses the Entone Kamai 500 Set Top Box (STB), available for purchase for $199.95.
-The data sheet and product manual can be downloaded here (data sheet - product manual.
+- Distributel currently uses the Entone Kamai 500 Set Top Box (STB), available for purchase for $150, Rent and rent-to-own options are also available.
+The data sheet and product manual can be downloaded here (data sheet - product manual.)

-A SmartRG 4-port router and power line adapters are also available for purchase.
+A SmartRG 4-port router and power line adapters are also available on certain Internet speeds.
 The routers that Distributel provides have wireless capability.
 The user guide for our Television service can be downloaded here.

 How can I take advantage of the Set Top Box (STB)’s PVR functionality?